Omikhleia/markdown.sile/examples/sile-and-markdown.md

 There is actually more than one solution to achieve great results in that direction:

- 1. Directly using the native converter provided with SILE itself,
+ 1. Directly using a native Markdown converter package,
  1. Using the Pandoc software to generate an ouput suitable for SILE.

 Each of them has its advantages, and a few limitations as well.